 hotfix is not available for that language.

 To install this hotfix package, you must have either Microsoft Office 2010 Service Pack 1 (SP1) or Service Pack 2 (SP2) installed.
 For more information, click the following article number to view the article in the Microsoft Knowledge Base:

-After you install the hotfix package, the internet time-out value for the HTTP Autodiscover request is set to 25 seconds.
-You can follow these steps to change the value to a value between 10 and 120 seconds:
+Before you install the hotfix package, the built-in Internet time-out value for the HTTP Autodiscover request is 25 seconds.
+After you install the hotfix package, you can follow these steps to change the value to a value between 10 and 120 seconds:

 Click Start, click Run, type regedit in the Open box, and then click OK.